Emigrants from the Ottawa, Canada area to

 A third uncle Francis John McGuire Died November 26, 1890 and is buried at

-I have tried to obtain information on these families with out very little success.
+I have tried to obtain information on these families with very little success.

 If you have any information on the above people I would appreciate hearing from you.